 Working with OLTP

-It is used to avoid unnecessary resource utilization by SQL statements.
+- Buffer cache size: This prevents unnecessary resource utilization by SQL statements.

-Some examples of OLTP systems include
+Some examples of OLTP systems include:

 - Order entry